covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-20-White-Manual-Green-Manual.md

 This expert said that he later saw the white manual, and the "Eligibility Criteria" was part of it.

-A member of the second expert group provided reporters with a manual with a green cover, " Manual of Medical Treatment of Viral Pneumonia of Unknown Etiology", printed by "Wuhan Municipal Health Commission."
+A member of the second expert group provided reporters with a manual with a green cover, "Manual of Medical Treatment of Viral Pneumonia of Unknown Cause", printed by "Wuhan Municipal Health Commission."
 The  manual contains "Viral Pneumonia of Unknown Cause Diagnosis and Treatment Plan (Trial)", "Requirements for Centralized Treatment of Viral Pneumonia of Unknown Cause", and nine documents related to the collection of pathogen diagnostic specimens, patient transfer, and autopsy.

 The expert said that white and green manuals had different diagnostic standards.